Authentic Greek Salad Dressing Recipe (Easy & Homemade)

 I typically keep my homemade Greek salad dressing in the refrigerator for up to five days.
 Honestly though, it rarely lasts that long.

-Can I make this salad dressing without vinegar?
+Can I make Greek salad dressing without vinegar?

 How to store